 InfraCo Asia is co-developing a portfolio of water supply projects with Singapore-listed company Darco Water Technologies.
 Through the Vietnam Water Supply Portfolio, InfraCo Asia aims to increase private sector participation in water supply projects in Vietnam to help meet its water supply and sanitation-related development goals, including universal access to safe drinking water by 2030.

-The Vietnam Water Supply Portfolio involves the implementation of one bulk water supply plant and two water distribution systems (or retail water supply plants) in the semi-rural regions of Vietnam.
+The Vietnam Water Supply Portfolio involves the implementation of two water distribution systems (or retail water supply plants) in the semi-rural regions of Vietnam.

 The Portfolio’s two water distribution systems aim to provide 24/7, piped and treated water to 13 communes and one industrial area in Ben Tre province, and 9 communes in Hai Phong municipality, where individuals are highly dependent on the collection of rainwater for everyday use.
 Upon completion of the first phase of development for both water distribution systems, the projects are expected to see a combined increase of 30,000 m3/day of clean water supply, piped directly to rural households and industrial facilities.